demisto/content/Packs/BeyondTrust_Password_Safe/README.md

 ### Sample XQL Queries
-After completing the configurations above, the forwarded event logs are searchable on Cortex XSIAM via an XQL Search using on the *beyondtrust_passwordsafe_raw* dataset.
+After completing the configurations above, the forwarded event logs are searchable on Cortex XSIAM via an XQL Search on the *beyondtrust_passwordsafe_raw* dataset.

 The following XQL Queries demonstrate the parsing and XDM modeling for the BeyondTrust Password Safe events: